mark-watson/Java-AI-Book/manuscript/kgn.md

   [http://dbpedia.org/ontology/occupation]
 ~~~~~~~~

-Since the DBPedia queries are time consuming, we use the caching layer from the earlier chapter *Resolve Entity Names to DBPedia References*.
+Since the DBPedia queries are time consuming, we use the caching layer from the earlier chapter *Semantic Web*.
 The cache is especially helpful during development when the same queries are repeatedly used for testing.

+The KGN user interface loop allows you to enter queries and see the results.
+There are two special options that you can enter instead of a query:

+- sparql - this will print out all SPARQL queries used to present results.
+After exerting this command the buffer of previous SPARQL queries is emptied.
+This option is useful for learning SPARQL and you might try pasting a few into the input field for the [public DBPedia SPARQL web app](http://dbpedia.org/sparql) and modifying them.
+- demo - this will randomly choose a sample query.

 ## UML Class Diagram for Example Application